jlauinger/go-safer/README.md

 [![build](https://github.com/jlauinger/go-safer/workflows/build/badge.svg)](https://github.com/jlauinger/go-safer/actions/)
 [![Go Report Card](https://goreportcard.com/badge/github.com/jlauinger/go-safer)](https://goreportcard.com/report/github.com/jlauinger/go-safer)

-Go Vet-style linter to find incorrect uses of `reflect.SliceHeader` and `reflect.StringHeader`
+Go Vet-style linter to find incorrect uses of `reflect.SliceHeader` and `reflect.StringHeader`, and unsafe casts between structs with architecture-sized fields.

 ## Incorrect usage patterns that are reported

-`go-safer` reports the following two usage patterns:
+`go-safer` reports the following usage patterns:

- 1. There is a composite literal of underlying type `reflect.SliceHeader` or `reflect.StringHeader`
+ 1. There is a composite literal of underlying type `reflect.SliceHeader` or `reflect.StringHeader`,
- 2. There is an assignment to an instance of type `reflect.SliceHeader` or `reflect.StringHeader` that was not created by casting an actual slice or `string`
+ 2. There is an assignment to an instance of type `reflect.SliceHeader` or `reflect.StringHeader` that was not created by casting an actual slice or `string`, and
+ 3. There is a cast between struct types, where the structs contain a different number of fields with the architecture-dependently sized types `int`, `uint`, or `uintptr`

 Pattern 1 identifies code that looks like this: